zachcp/JEBL/Readme.md

 ### Operating System
 If you are using an IDE and not on a Mac then you will need to exclude org.virion.jam.maconly in order to compile the project.

+## Contributing
+* Log issues in [Github issue tracker|https://github.com/Biomatters/JEBL/issues]
+* Pull requests are welcome, we will try to review them in a timely manner